- Docente: Maria Elena Bontempi

 Assessment methods

-Some homework will be assigned during the course.
-These 'exercises' are intended to reinforce the concepts seen in class, to replicate, on new data, the empirical analyses carried out together, to familiarise you with the software and to prepare you for the final exam.
-You can work alone or in groups of up to 4 participants.
-Overall, homework counts for 40% of the overall assessment.
+Attending students: some homework will be assigned during the course.
+These ‘exercises’ are intended to reinforce the concepts covered in class, to replicate, using new data, the empirical analyses/guided exercises carried out together in class, to familiarise you with the software (which is a professional tool) and, above all, to understand how to interpret the results, i.e. how to prepare for the individual exam.
+Students can work alone or in groups of up to 4 participants.
+Overall, homework accounts for 40% of the final grade.

-The remaining 60% of the assessment will be on an individual basis, through the final exam taken in class, after registration on AlmaEsami.
-The final test will take place on the EOL platform, where you will find a STATA dataset and a research question in a word file. it will therefore be entirely similar to the homework (mock exam) taken during the course.
+The remaining 60% of the grade will be individual, through a final exam to be taken in class, after registering on AlmaEsami.
+The final exam will take place on the EOL platform, where you will find a STATA output with questions about the results, which you will have to answer with your comments and considerations.
+Your ability to interpret will obviously be strengthened by having done the homework.

 30L excellent work!

-28-30: you reveal independent knowledge and competence leading to good understanding and analytical performance.
+28-30: independent knowledge and skills leading to good understanding and analytical ability.

-24-27: the degree of autonomous knowledge is appreciable
+24-27: the degree of independent knowledge is appreciable

-18-23: Tasks are haphazard, with theoretical and methodological inaccuracies.
+18-23: rather random answers, lacking structure or logical order, with theoretical and methodological inaccuracies.

 Teaching tools